BMW Airhead Motorcycles:

 SYMPTOMS, CAUSE, PARTS LOCATION:

 The problem usually shows itself when you have either a slightly low battery, or cold weather, or both.
-In either or both of those conditions the battery voltage will be just a small amount lower than if warmish and fully charged.
+In either or both of those conditions the battery voltage will typically (but not always) be just a small amount lower than if warmish and fully charged.
 The transistor inside the starter relay will, with the stock circuitry, have its gain substantially lowered with colder weather.
 When the starter button is depressed, the battery will, no matter what condition, have a lower voltage due to the electrical drain.
-The lower battery voltage effectively lowers the transistor gain even more.
+The lower battery voltage effectively lowers the transistor amplification gain even more.
 The 'starter relay' will not stay fully pulled-in, so it will not have reliable contacts closure and thereby won't send electricity to the starter motor solenoid consistently.
 The starter solenoid on the starter motor will likely make a loud and ratchety noise ...or a fast clicking or clackety-clack noise, ...which was called by us old-timers 'The Cricket' (although sometimes a different noise is heard, meaning the starter relay is 'ratcheting' and the starter solenoid never pulls-in to make its loud noise).
-For either situation, the starter usually does not rotate.
-Not all /5 starter relays will have the problem, it depends on the 'gain' of the transistor (which is temperature sensitive); but, it IS BEST to modify the starter relay.The first thing anyone typically suspects is a bad battery, as this sort of chattering noise & failure of the starter to rotate the engine is common on all sorts of vehicles, including automobiles, when the battery is quite poor, or heavily discharged.
-Some, maybe many, /5 with the original none-modified relay, will seem or actually be OK, and maybe you will never experience the problem! ...it is a matter of small differences in the starter relay transistor, and internal relay adjustment during manufacturing.
-I strongly recommend the modification, as you might have some combination situation some day and have the problem, even after years of no problem.
+The starter usually does not rotate.
+Not all /5 starter relays will have the problem, it depends on the 'gain' of the transistor (which is temperature sensitive); but, IT IS BEST to modify the starter relay.The first thing anyone typically suspects is a bad battery, as this sort of chattering noise & failure of the starter to rotate the engine is common on all sorts of vehicles, including automobiles, when the battery is poor, or heavily discharged.
+Some, maybe many, /5 with the original not-modified relay, will seem or actually be OK, and maybe you will never experience the problem! ...it is a matter of small differences in the starter relay transistor, and internal relay adjustment during manufacturing.
+I strongly recommend the modification, as you might have some combination situation some day and have the problem, even after years of no problems.

 The relay in question is a metal can, under the fuel tank, on the left side, farthest forward.

-Since energizing (or trying to energize) the starter motor will drop the battery voltage even more due to the current flow, the problems feed each other in a merry-go-round, and you get the cricket or ratcheting noise.
-Things can be even worse if connections to the battery are corroded or otherwise poor, you have loose connections someplace else, or a poor battery, etc. You might even find a poor connection, fix it, and things seem OK...until your next fun and games.
+Since energizing (or trying to energize) the starter motor will drop the battery voltage even more due to the large current flow, the problems feed each other in a merry-go-round, and you get the cricket or ratcheting noise.
+Things can be even worse if connections to the battery are corroded or otherwise poor, you have loose connections someplace else, or a poor battery, etc. You might even find a poor connection, fix it, and things seem OK ...until your next fun and games.